anna-dor-plumsail/documents-docs/source/flow/how-tos/documents/create-word-and-pdf-documents-from-cognito-forms.rst

-How to create Word and PDF documents from Plumsail Forms in Microsoft Flow and Azure Logic Apps
+How to create Word and PDF documents from Cognito Forms in Microsoft Flow and Azure Logic Apps
 ===============================================================================================

 Let's suppose you want to automate the generation of documents in your company.
-For example, applications, orders, invoices, etc. By going through this article you will learn how to create a DOCX document from a template and convert it to PDF on Plumsail Forms submission with help of `Plumsail Documents <https://plumsail.com/documents/>`_ in Microsoft Flow and Azure Logic Apps.
+For example, applications, orders, invoices, etc. By going through this article you will learn how to create a DOCX document from a template and convert it to PDF on a Cognito Form submission with help of `Plumsail Documents <https://plumsail.com/documents/>`_ in Microsoft Flow and Azure Logic Apps.

-`Plumsail Forms <https://plumsail.com/forms/>`_ allows you to design elegant, responsive and highly customizable forms for SharePoint Modern UI or any web page.
+`Cognito Forms <https://www.cognitoforms.com/>`_ is an online form builder that allows you to create powerful forms for your website.

-In our example, we will collect data from a Plumsail Form, apply the data to our template and generate a new PDF document.
+In our example, we will collect data from a Cognito Form, apply the data to our template and generate a new PDF document.

 Description